 13. Promote your vendors.
 Do a shout out to vendors.
-It could be a vendor directly related to your business — on the AJ’s site, we do shout outs to our jewelry artisans — or it could be a vendor who delivers really amazing service, like whoever/whatever you use to deliver packages.
+It could be a vendor directly related to your business or it could be a vendor who delivers really amazing service, like whoever/whatever you use to deliver packages.
 This info could be interesting/helpful to fans, and it’s a nice way to recognize someone outside of your company.

 14. Think current events.
 Current national events or world events can be good topics to do a status update on.
 Avoid controversial topics — your fan page is not the place to endorse a political candidate.
-Instead focus on current events that everyone is talking about (the earthquake in Haiti comes to mind).
+Instead focus on current events that everyone is talking about (such as a sporting event).
 A caveat: anything you say should be delivered in good faith, i.e. your company backs what it’s saying.

 15. Think product or service names.
 Ask your fans to help name a new product, service, or promotion.
 On the AJ’s fan page, we sometimes do this when we get a new shirt in and we want a fun name to go with it.